-The composition of aggregate credit to enterprises has also changed dramatically, with less focus on property-related borrowing across the business sector (see McCann and McIndoe-Calder (2014) for details of the scale of this activity among SMEs whose main activity did not relate to property during the last crisis).
-Since the economic recovery began in 2013, Irish SMEs have had lower levels of credit applications than SMEs across Europe, citing the desire to utilise internal funds as their main financing source for investment.
-Indeed, internal funds holdings have been shown to be higher in Ireland than in other countries in recent years (Lawless et al., 2020b).
-The share of firms reporting zero debt balances rose steadily since 2013, while the share of highly indebted firms (those with debt greater than turnover) fell over the same horizon (McQuinn and McCann, 2017).
-These patterns are likely caused by a number of factors, including risk aversion owing to the scarring experience of many over-indebted businesses during the last crisis, a survivorship bias where many of the highest-risk firms were liquidated after the last crisis, and the higher cost of borrowing in Ireland, among others.
+SMEs in Ireland entered the COVID-19 pandemic in relatively good financial health.
+The decade since the global financial crisis in Ireland was characterised by substantial deleveraging across the SME sector.
+In aggregate, between December 2010 and December 2019 the outstanding stock of credit to SMEs outside the property and financial sectors fell by 47 per cent, from $\in 27$ bn to $\in 14$ bn.
+The composition of aggregate credit to enterprises has also changed dramatically, with less focus on property-related borrowing across the business sector (see McCann & McIndoe-Calder (2014) for details of the scale of this activity among SMEs whose main activity did not relate to property during the last crisis).
+Since the economic recovery began in 2013, Irish SMEs have had lower levels of credit applications than SMEs across Europe, citing the desire to utilize internal funds as their main financing source for investment.7 Indeed, internal funds holdings have been shown to be higher in Ireland than in other countries in recent years (Lawless et al., 2020b).
+The share of firms reporting zero debt balances rose steadily since 2013, while the share of highly indebted firms (those with debt greater than turnover) fell over the same horizon (McQuinn & McCann, 2017).
+These patterns are likely caused by a number of factors, including risk aversion owing to the scarring experience of many over-indebted businesses during the last crisis, a survivorship bias where many of the highest-risk firms were liquidated after the last crisis, the higher cost of borrowing in Ireland, among others.

 We now highlight a number of new insights on pre-pandemic starting points from the 2020 version of the SME Credit Demand Survey (CDS).
 In Table 1, we provide for the first time to our knowledge a breakdown of the cost structure of Irish businesses.
 The 2020 version of the CDS included detailed questions on the share of eight different expenditure items: purchases, wages, taxes, utilities, rent, loan repayments, commercial rates, and a miscellaneous category.
 We split these costs into Variable Costs (purchases, wages, taxes), Fixed Costs (utilities, rent, loan repayments, commercial rates), and Miscellaneous.
-Gaining an understanding of the ex-ante cost structure of SMEs allows us to deepen our assessment of the likely survival prospects and solvency positions of SMEs today, given that the businesses most likely to end up non-viable are those with fixed costs that were larger than their revenues during the most acute phase of the pandemic.
+Gaining an understanding of the ex-ante cost structure of SMEs allows us to deepen our assessment of the likely survival prospects and solvency positions of SMEs today, given that the businesses most likely to end up in a non-viable situation are those with fixed costs that were larger than their revenues during the most acute phase of the pandemic.